 A set of skills is not what I consider to be the best description of me or my best asset.
 I am self-motivated and self-taught, I really love what I do.
 Creating things 3-D is part of my life and identity.
 It is my motivation and passion to develop, learn and getting better by the day - to become the best possible version of me.
-I like to help develop ideas and solutions and contribute to a team.
+I like to help develop ideas and solutions while contributing to a team.

 Here is, what describes my skills and way of working:

-Most of the time, I lay down a specific layout / form of terrain, (fully procedual - but controlled to a certain degree) and then carefully tweak some (in fact a lot) touches by hand, to avoid uniformity and break-up repetative patterns.
-I do all texturing as well, be it general terrain base-color-map or detail textures for use with splatmap - even full materials.
+Most of the time, I lay down a specific layout / form of terrain, (fully procedural - but controlled to a certain degree) and then carefully tweak some (in fact a lot) touches by hand, to avoid uniformity and to break-up repetitive patterns.
+I do texturing as well, be it general terrain base-color-map or detail textures for use with splatmap.

-Additionaly, I have some basic modeling and sculpting experience (organic and hard surface) with software like Zbrush and 3D Coat.
+Additionally, I have some basic modeling and sculpting experience (MODO, Blender, ZbrushCore).
 On the CAD side, I got advanced skills in AutoCAD Map3D and CAD viz (render products from CAD Data with Keyshot)

 Have a good one